ml-tooling/lazycluster/docs/runtimes.md

 The environment variables for the Runtime.
 These variables are accessible on the Runtime and can be used

-when executing Python functions or shell comamands.
+when executing Python functions or shell commands.

+**Note:**

+  The working directory is always accessible as environment variable on the Runtime.
+The respective variable

+  name is given by the value of the constant `self.WORKING_DIR_ENV_VAR_NAME`.

 #### Runtime.function_returns